meaghanince/meaghanince.github.io/README.md

             <section class="section">
                 <h2>About Me</h2>
                 <div class="about">
                     <p>I'm a science communicator passionate about making complex biomedical research accessible and engaging for diverse audiences.
-With 4+ years of experience at Ovarian Cancer Canada, I've developed expertise in translating cutting-edge oncology research—from immunotherapy to AI applications in cancer research—into compelling narratives that resonate with patients, donors, researchers, and policymakers.</p>
+With 4+ years of experience, I've developed expertise in translating cutting-edge oncology research - from immunotherapy to AI applications in cancer research - into compelling narratives that resonate with patients, donors, researchers, and policymakers.</p>
                     <p>My work sits at the intersection of science, storytelling, and strategy.
 I believe that effective science communication has the power to build trust, inspire action, and accelerate progress toward breakthrough discoveries.</p>
                     <p><strong>Current Focus:</strong> Exploring the transformative potential of AI in scientific discovery and how to communicate responsibly about emerging technologies that will reshape research.</p>
                 </div>
             </section>
             <section class="section">
                 <h2>Selected Work</h2>
                 <div class="work-grid">
                     <div class="work-item">
                         <span class="work-type">Science Communication</span>